nikolajlauridsen/SimpleSleepTimer/README.md

 This means the script requires writes permissions.

 How to use:
-Python 3.5 is required to run this script, download at install it from https://www.python.org/ if you haven't already Now simply execute the .bat file.
+Python 3.5 is required to run this script, download at install it from https://www.python.org/ if you haven't already.
+Now simply execute the .bat file.
 If you wish to relocate this .bat file, you can right-click and create a shortcut, and then move that.

 Available commands will be displayed once you launch the script, but basic use it to write the desired time in hours:minutes and then hit enter.
 I.E. If you want your computer to shut down after one hour and thirty minutes you'd write 1:30 and then hit enter.